 - "I don't know what happens to country."— John Grady Cole in All the Pretty Horses.
 How is it that Americans feel entitled to open spaces, with privacy somehow included?
 This course studies the aesthetics of, ambivalence about, and violence in American spaces (real and imagined) to provide students with a field of inquiry for writing well researched and radically revised academic essays.
 We will range widely from poetry and fiction through spatial theory in two progressions.
 Progression I, Dimensional American Fictions, leads through brief exercises to a revised close reading essay on literature or film.
 Progression II, Histories and Theories of Space, explores the violence that tensions over space elicit in art and life; students weave extensive research through several revisions of an interdisciplinary essay.
 Readings may include poetry from Emily Dickinson to Walt Whitman; fiction from Chester Himes to Flannery O'Connor and Cormac McCarthy; and brief selections of non-fiction from F. J. Turner to Michel de Certeau and contemporary journalists.
 We will study one film, such as Clint Eastwood's Unforgiven.
 All students are welcome: close reading skills, advanced research, attention to the writing process, and stylistic prowess are goals of - not prerequisites to - this class.

-- EDUCATION, AUTHORITY, AND THE GOOD STATE, Tim Lyons
+- EDUCATION, AUTHORITY, AND THE GOOD STATE, Tim Lyons, MA

-- Through the centuries writers as diverse as Jonathan Swift, Plato, Stanley Milgram, E.D.
-Hirsch, Ivan Illich, and Noam Chomsky have concerned themselves with questions about authority-systems, education, and the ongoing efforts of human beings to develop and maintain modes of social living that enhance people’s lives.
-In this course, you will engage a series of challenging texts by these and other writers as you consider the conundrums that arise in these areas.
-You will begin by writing refutations and short critiques of others’ arguments; by the end of the term, you will write your own arguments as you contribute to ongoing discussions of these important matters.
-You will also write a researched analysis of a controversy involving questions about education and authority.
-The course will emphasize critical reading, clear thinking, and the relationship between sentence-structure and precise, nuanced communication.
-It will also demand a creative approach to policy-making and will provide you with tools relevant to academic writing and civic engagement.
+- Through the centuries, writers as diverse as Jonathan Swift, Plato, Stanley Milgram, E.D.
+Hirsch, Ivan Illich, and Noam Chomsky have concerned themselves with questions about authority systems, education, and the ongoing efforts of human beings to develop and maintain modes of living that enhance people’s lives.
+In this course, you will consider some of the conundrums that arise in these areas.
+You will begin by writing refutations and short critiques of others’ arguments about questions related to education and/or authority; later in the term, you will write your own arguments as you contribute to ongoing discussions of these important matters.
+You will also write a researched essay in which you engage an educational issue of current concern.
+The course will emphasize critical reading, clear thinking, and the relationship between sentence-structure and nuanced argument.
+Throughout, you will have to take a creative approach to policy making as you work with tools relevant to academic writing and civic engagement.

 - “If you really want to make a friend, go to someone's house and eat with him... the people who give you their food give you their heart. —Cesar Chavez

 Food is both a necessity and a statement: of identity, of belonging, of belief.
 It is also, according to Chavez, an extension of the self.
-This course will explore the relationship between a variety of issues—food and social relations, ethics of farming and food production, and the evolution of sustainable foodscapes—in an effort to understand the role of food in the invention and shaping of culture.
+This course will explore the relationship between a variety of issues—food and social relations, ethics of farming and food production, and the evolution of sustainable foodscapes—in an effort to understand the role of food in the invention and shaping of American culture.
 Further, it will consider the notion that while food and food production create culture, the connection to food remains intimate, complicated, and individual.
 Potential topics for investigation include cannibalism and food taboos, self and the senses, race and ethnicity, factory farming versus local food movements and sustainable agriculture, and gender, sexuality, and kinship.
-Students will be asked to write two shorter essays and a longer, persuasive essay, document a cooking/eating experience, and complete a final digital storytelling assignment.
+Students will be asked to write a short essay, a longer, persuasive essay, and short weekly responses.
+In addition, students will also analyze a documentary about food and culture and complete a final multimodal assignment.

-- FOOD & CULTURE: Food Glorious Food: From Industrial to Local (service-learning), Dr. Veronica House
+- FOOD & CULTURE: From Industrial to Local (community engaged), Dr. Veronica House

-- As a class, we are going to study the rhetoric surrounding the food movement in the United States and relate it to current issues of sustainability, resilience, and access in Boulder County.
-To do so, we will consider the rise of agribusiness, large-scale monoculture, and factory farms, counter-movements such as the organic and local movements, and social issues such as food security and food justice.
+As a class, we are going to study the rhetoric surrounding the food movement in the United States and relate it to current issues of sustainability, access, and resilience in Boulder County.
+To do so, we will consider the rise of agribusiness, large-scale monoculture, and factory farms, counter-movements such as the organic and local movements, and social issues such as food security and food literacy.
 We will consider who has access to what kinds of food, the socio-economic consequences of our current food system, the role of government subsidies, and how organic, beyond-organic, and local food movements have responded to the current food climate.
-For the service-learning portion of the course, we will work as a class with a local non-profit called The Local Food Shift on a variety of writing and communication projects.

-Assignments will include a comparative rhetorical analysis, a community discourse analysis, a community-based research and/or writing project, an oral presentation to Local Food Shift representatives, and a multimodal final project.
-Our course readings, discussions, writing assignments, and community-based work will center on the intersection of food, sustainability, and rhetoric.
+Assignments may include a comparative rhetorical analysis, an inquiry research paper, a discourse analysis, a community-based research project, and an oral presentation.
+Our course readings, discussions, writing assignments, and community-based work will center on the intersections of food, sustainability, and rhetoric.
 We will read Eric Schlosser’s Fast Food Nation and excerpts from Michael Pollan, Barbara Kingsolver, and others.
 We also will analyze documentaries about the local food initiatives springing up around the country.

 - FROM ESSAY TO BLOG, Dr. Sarah Massey-Warren